A Florida farrier made the cut for The History Channel’s new series “Forged in Fire”.

 When horses show lameness, but the prognosis isn’t obvious, it is often diagnosed as Navicular Disease.
 Navicular is a degenerative disease that affects the Navicular bone and surrounding tissue.
 More often than not, horse...
 Read More

-When hooves aren’t trimmed properly or horseshoes don’t fit correctly, horses distribute their weight unevenly, and land on their feet differently.
-If they put excessive force and stress on one area of the hoof wall, it ...
+When hooves aren’t trimmed properly or horseshoes don’t fit correctly your horse may get a quarter crack caused by excessive force and stress on one area of the hoof wall.
+Find out what else causes quarter cracks and how...
 Read More

 When training and preparing a horse for an endurance race, it’s important to have a hoof care plan and regimen in place that is consistent and reliable for the conditions found on endurance courses....
 Read More